 General KEHLER.
 Senator, they do have implications for us.
 I think first of all, when we look at assessing other nuclear arsenals around the world what we do is we look at intent and capability.
 I think none of us believe that the Russians intend to attack the United States.
-I think we don't believe the Chinese intend to attack the United States, etcetera.
+I think we don't believe the Chinese intend to attack the United States, et cetera.
 However, they have the capability to do so, and as long as they do then we have an obligation to deter against such an attack.
-And that means we've got to be mindful of the capabilities that they are bringing to bear.
+That means we have to be mindful of the capabilities that they are bringing to bear.

 We note their modernization and we certainly note their numbers.
-And I think, at least again from my military perspective, arms control and arms reductions have helped us in terms of limiting or reducing in some cases the threat that we face.
+I think, at least again from my military perspective, arms control and arms reductions have helped us in terms of limiting or reducing in some cases the threat that we face.